bookofproofs/bookofproofs.github.io/_sources/history/20th-century/haselgrove.md

 title: Haselgrove, Colin Brian
 born: 1926
 died: 1964
-keywords: Number Theory, Pólya Conjecture, Mathematics, Professor, Lectures, Research Papers, Mentored, Royal Society, Whitehead Prize
+keywords: brian haselgrove,haselgrove
-description: Brian Haselgrove was an English mathematician, Professor of Mathematics, mentor and Royal Society member.
-He disproved the Pólya conjecture, and lectured, published and received awards for his research in number theory.
+description: Brian Haselgrove was an English mathematician who worked in number theory and is best known for his disproof of the Pólya conjecture.
 references: bookofproofs$6909
-contributors: @Jenifer-Leech,@Edmund-Robertson,bookofproofs,@ChatGPT
+contributors: @Jenifer-Leech,@Edmund-Robertson,bookofproofs

 ---